akhandpuresoftware/arm-software-developers-ads/content/learning-paths/cloud/eks/_next-step.md

 ---
+---
 # ================================================================================
 #       Edit
 # ================================================================================

 next_step_guidance: >
-    We recommend you continue learning about migrating applications to Arm.
+    We recommend you continue learning about deploying applications on Arm.
 # 1-3 sentence recommendation outlining how the reader can generally keep learning about these topics, and a specific explanation of why the next step is being recommended.

-recommended_path: "/learning-paths/cloud/migration/"
+recommended_path: "/learning-paths/cloud/aks"
 # Link to the next learning path being recommended(For example this could be /learning-paths/cloud/mongodb).

 # further_reading links to references related to this path.
 Can be: